 Find the right agent

 Finding the right agent for you and your rental property is half the battle.
-Once you have an understanding of the costs, how your agent selects a tenant, and what duties the agent is responsible for, making your choice should be simple.
+Once you have an understanding of the property management fees, how your agent selects a tenant, and what duties the agent is responsible for, making your choice should be simple.

 One thing to note is that most property management businesses take a percentage of the monthly rent.
-If your property is on the more expensive side this can end up being a lot of money. :Different charges a flat rate of $100 per month for property management and property owners have access to all the information they need through the online portal.
+If your property is on the more expensive side this can end up being a lot of money, so make sure you check the property management contract for the managing agency's fee structure. :Different charges a flat rate of $30 per week (plus GST) for property management and property owners have access to all the information they need through the online portal.

-Landlord’s insurance is a good idea.
+It's a good idea to get Landlord Insurance.
 Knowing that you have a reliable back up in case sh*t hits the fan with your tenants or disaster hits is peace of mind.

 Make sure the property is as you would expect the new tenants to leave it.
-In other words a general wipe down of surfaces isn’t going to cut it.
-Ensure the oven is spotless, the garage/workshop/shed is ready to be used for storage, blinds and curtains are cleans and carpets are steam cleaned.
+In other words, a general wipe down of surfaces isn’t going to cut it.
+Ensure the oven is spotless, the garage/workshop/shed is ready to be used, blinds and curtains are clean, and carpets are steam cleaned.

 Getting the garden up to scratch is also in order.
 If you plan on updating or have recently planted new plants, leave instructions for the tenants or hire a gardener to come on a regular basis.
 If you’re looking for garden inspiration check out this recent post.